This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 CREDIT SUISSE AGREES TO PAY $90 MILLION PENALTY TO SEC

-Corporate Transactional Law, NewsThe SEC announced today that Credit Suisse AG agreed to pay a $90 million penalty and admit wrongdoing to settle charges of misrepresenting how it determined a key performance metric in its wealth management business.
+Corporate Transactional, NewsThe SEC announced today that Credit Suisse AG agreed to pay a $90 million penalty and admit wrongdoing to settle charges of misrepresenting how it determined a key performance metric in its wealth management business.
 In addition, a former executive of Credit Suisse agreed to settle charges that he was a cause of the violations.

 SEC CHARGES OIL & GAS COMPANY WITH WIDESPREAD SECURITIES FRAUD